Soccera1/tweeta-desktop/docs/usage.md

 ### Timeline View

 The default view shows a list of recent public tweets.
+- **Infinite Scroll**: As you reach the bottom of the feed, more tweets will automatically load.
 - Click on a **Username** to view that user's profile.
 - Click the **Reply** button on a tweet to post a reply (requires login).